Sensitivities and capacities

 BRL appreciation versus USD

-There is an average time lag of approximately one month before changes in spot gas prices affect our bottom line.
+There is an average time lag of approximately one to two months before changes in spot gas prices affect our margins.
+Time lags for other prices can vary between products, geographies and through the season.